Health Savings Account

 - CANNOT be enrolled in Medicare or be collecting Social Security benefits.
 It is recommended that employees who are returning from retirement consult with their financial advisor regarding implications of dis-enrolling from Medicare in order to be eligible for the HSA, as they will not be able to collect Social Security benefits unless they are enrolled in Medicare.
 Once an individual dis-enrolls from Medicare, that person is able to contribute to the HSA.

-- CANNOT have a balance in a HEALTH CARE Flexible Spending Account
+- CANNOT have a balance in a HEALTH CARE Flexible Spending Account, nor have a spouse with a balance in a HEALTH CARE Flexible Spending Account.

 If two Penn State employees are married and have elected FAMILY coverage under the PPO Savings Plan with an HSA, a Health Care Flexible Spending Account (FSA) cannot be opened under either employee's name.
 The IRS does not permit use of a health care FSA when enrolled in an HSA.
 The Dependent Care FSA is available to either employee up to the IRS limits, however.